namantam1/x86-assembly/README.md

 >
 > 👉 The reader is assumed to have a fundamental understanding of C/C++ or at least any other programming language in order to follow this assembly programming lesson.
 You can relate to the idea discussed in this guide more if you are proficient in C/C++.
 To comprehend the notion in the upcoming context, we will use the C programming language as a guide.
 >
-> 👉 The programs in this repository can be executed directly on Linux, Mac (not tested), Windows(by installing WSL), or by using the pythonanywhere.com terminal.
+> 👉 The programs in this repository can be executed using GCC compiler on Linux, Mac (not tested), Windows(by installing WSL).

 # ✨Some Basics✨ (Very Very Important)